troperville

 Tropes in the game:

 • Alas, Poor Scrappy: Dan.
-He's a manipulative bossy jerk and some of his early dialogue veers almost into Kick the Dog territory, but then he possibly dies.
+He's a manipulative bossy jerk and some of his early dialogue veers almost into Kick the Dog territory, but then he possibly dies, and Iji completely breaks down upon losing her sole remaining family.

-• Alternate Character Interpretation: Is Ansaksie a selfless Knight in Sour Armor heroine, a lunatic, a Necessary Evil Knight Templar or a Well-Intentioned Extremist who is going way too far?
+• Alternate Character Interpretation: Is Ansaksie a selfless Knight in Sour Armor heroine, a lunatic, a Necessarily Evil Knight Templar or a Well-Intentioned Extremist who is going way too far?

-• Best Boss Ever: The fight with General Tor.
+• The fight with General Tor.
 Not only is it the most difficult and intense one in the game, it is fought at the sound of Awesome Music.

 • Breather Level: Sector 6.
 Sector 5 is an extremely long slog through a couple of very large buildings, with crossfire everywhere, your Mission Control gone and very urgent music Seven Four.
 Sector 6 takes things slow and steady, with small groups of weak enemies separated by stretches where you can just saunter along and enjoy the atmosphere while Iji looks for Dan, with the same peaceful music as in Sector 1, Kinda Green, playing.